Improved analytical bounds on delivery times of long-distance entanglement: Preliminaries

 \subsection{Protocols}

 The protocols considered in this work aim to generate bipartite or multipartite entanglement between remote parties.
 We will refer to bipartite entanglement as a `link'.
 We consider protocols that are constructed from two building blocks: $\generate$ and $\restartuntilsuccess$.
-We treat them individually.
+Below, we explain the two building blocks individually, followed by describing how to build protocols from them.